Infection prevention advice

 - Keep others at a distance and ask other people to show the same care and consideration.

 The best you can do to prevent the spread of infection is to follow the six pieces of advice for the prevention of the spread of infection from the National Board of Health in Greenland.
 We recommend that you integrate these six pieces of advice into your conduct – at home, in public areas, at school and at work.
 Also remember to help children to follow the recommendations.

 The six pieces of advice are given in more detail below.

-- Stay at home and isolate if you have COVID-19 symptoms, have tested positive or is not vaccinated and is a close contact to someone who is infected with the coronavirus.
+- Stay at home and isolate if you have COVID-19 symptoms or have tested positive

 If you have COVID-19 symptoms or are infected with the coronavirus you should isolate.

-If you have tested positive for the coronavirus or are a close contact of an infected person and it is not possible to keep to a sufficient distance from others in your household, the municipality may possibly provide you with voluntary isolation accommodation outside the home.
+If you have tested positive for the coronavirus and it is not possible to keep to a sufficient distance from others in your household, the municipality may possibly provide you with voluntary isolation accommodation outside the home.
 For example, if your home is very small or you share your household with people who are at an increased risk of serious illness from COVID-19.
 Call the coronavirus hotline and learn about your options.